Fabergé Silver Candelabra

 Length: 16 1/2 inches

-Natural Burma sapphire and diamond cluster necklace set in gold and silver.
+Natural pearl and diamond cluster necklace, in silver and gold.